Maximal Spaces for Approximation Rates in $\ell^1$-regularization: Introduction

 where $D\subset \mathbb{R}^\Lambda$ denotes the domain of $F$.
-Usually, $x^{\dagger}$ is a sequence of coefficients with respect to some Riesz basis.
-One of the reasons why such schemes have become popular is that the penalty term $\alpha \sum_{j\in \Lambda} \overline{r}_j |x_j|$ promotes sparsity of the estimators $\xh$ in the sense that only a finite number of coefficients of $\xh$ are non-zero.
-For a overview on the use of this method for a variety linear and nonlinear inverse problems in different fields of applications we refer to the survey paper \cite{JM:12} and to the special issue \cite{JMS:17}.
+Usually, $x^\dagger$ is a sequence of coefficients with respect to some Riesz basis.
+One of the reasons why such schemes have become popular is that the penalty term $\alpha \sum_{j\in \Lambda} \wei r_j |x_j|$ promotes sparsity of the estimators $\xh$ in the sense that only a finite number of coefficients of $\xh$ are non-zero.
+The latter holds true if $(\wei r_j)_{j\in\Lambda}$ decays not too fast relative to the ill-posedness of $F$ (see \Cref{prop:existence} below).
+In contrast to \cite{lorenz:08} and related works, we do not require that $(\wei r_j)_{j\in\Lambda}$ is uniformly bounded away from zero.
+In particular, this allows us to consider Besov $B^0_{1,1}$-norm penalties given by wavelet coefficients. \\ For an overview on the use of this method for a variety linear and nonlinear inverse problems in different fields of applications we refer to the survey paper \cite{JM:12} and to the special issue \cite{JMS:17}.

-In the seminal paper \cite{DDD:04} Daubechies, Devries \& DeMol established the regularizing property of estimators of type \eqref{eq:Tik} and suggested an iterative thresholding algorithm to compute them.
-Based on Nesterov acceleration, Beck \& Teboulle proposed and analyzed the so-called \emph{Fast Iterative Shrinkage-Thrsholding Algorithm (FISTA)} to compute \eqref{eq:Tik} for linear operators $F$.
-For further numerical schemes to efficiently compute \eqref{eq:Tik} we refer to the overview paper \cite{CP:17}.
+\paragraph*{Main contributions:$\,$ } The focus of this paper is on error bounds, i.e.\ rates of convergence of $\xh$ to $x^\dagger$ in some norm as the noise level $\delta$ tends to $0$.
+Although most results of this paper are formulated for general operators on weighted $\ell^1$-spaces, we are mostly interested in the case that $x_j$ are wavelet coefficients, and